asdf-format/asdf-standard/docs/source/tree.rst

 Numeric literals
 ----------------

-To store arbitrary-sized integers as literals in YAML and for YAML libraries, and the ASDF API, to properly read and interpret them, integers represented as string literals in the tree must be no more than 64-bits.
-For integers, the string literal must be within the range represented by int64 types.
+Integers represented as string literals in the ASDF tree must be no more than 64-bits.
+Due to ndarray types, this is further restricted to int64 representation of 64-bits, not uint64.

 .. _tree-comments: